seraphimseraphina/stonetop-srd/book_one/getting-started.md

 Discuss, negotiate, and compromise as needed, trying to find common ground that works for everyone, and note these special requests in the steading playbook.

+{: .note-title }
+> Mistakes will happen.
+When excluded content comes up in play, or veiled content gets included on-screen, whoever notices should call “time out” and point out what happened.
+Don’t make a big deal about it; acknowledge the mistake, fix the fiction if necessary, and move on.
+> Likewise, if anyone realizes mid-session that some particular content is bothering them, they can call a time out.
+Identify the content that needs to be handled differently (clarifying as needed, but not asking for reasons).
+Update the steading playbook.
+Fix the fiction.
+Check in with the player and make sure they’re okay.
+When everyone’s ready, continue.
+> If you or a player realize that you’re uncomfortable with content that came up during a previous session, discuss it before the next session.
+Update the steading playbook and fix the fiction as needed.
+> “Fix the fiction” means: decide as a group what happened _instead_.
+This isn’t meant to undo the consequences of players’ rolls or decisions, but rather to bring the fiction back in line with the comfort level of the group.
+> If a player consistently ignores the group’s content guidelines, talk to them about it between sessions.
+If they persist, stop playing with them.

+## Create characters

+After you review the setting, set expectations, and establish content guidelines, it’s time to make characters!
+Do this together, during the first session.

+First, have everyone pick a character playbook.
+Refer to the “Setting Overview” handout for a quick overview of each, and discuss who would like to play which one.
+This will be much quicker and easier than reviewing the entirety of each playbook.
+If anyone is unsure, have them read the front page of the playbooks they are considering.

+As each person makes their choice, hand them the appropriate playbook, along with any playbook-specific inserts.
+Everyone gets an Inventory insert as well.
+If someone chooses the Seeker, hand them the major arcana cards and tell them they’ll need to choose one before play proper begins, as indicated by their playbook.

+Ask each player to work through their playbook from front to back, making choices and filling in blanks as needed.
+Answer questions as they arise.
+Common questions at this stage include:

 [back to index](#index)